torproject/nyx/readme.txt

   ... or including 'ControlPort <PORT>' in your torrc

 This is started via 'arm' (use the '--help' argument for usage).

-Warning: The second page (connections) provides the hostnames of Tor relays you're connected to.
-This means reverse DNS lookups which, if monitored, could leak your current connections to an eavesdropper.
-You can disable lookups with 'r' (see the page's help for the current status).

 FAQ:
 > Why is it called 'arm'?